Icelandic literature: Literary revival

 In the beginning of the 19th century, there was a linguistic and literary revival.
 Romanticism arrived in Iceland and was dominant especially during the 1830s, in the work of poets like Bjarni Thorarensen (1786–1841) and Jónas Hallgrímsson (1807–45).
 Jónas Hallgrímsson, also the first writer of modern Icelandic short stories, influenced Jón Thoroddsen (1818–68), who, in 1850, published the first Icelandic novel, and so he is considered the father of the modern Icelandic novel.

 This classic Icelandic style from the 19th and early 20th centuries was continued chiefly by Grímur Thomsen (1820–96), who wrote many heroic poems and Matthías Jochumsson (1835–1920), who wrote many plays that are considered the beginning of modern Icelandic drama, among many others.
 In short, this period was a great revival of Icelandic literature.

 Realism and naturalism followed romanticism.
 Notable Realistic writers include the short-story writer Gestur Pálsson (1852–91), known for his satires, and the Icelandic-Canadian poet Stephan G. Stephansson (1853–1927), noted for his sensitive way of dealing with the language and for his ironic vein.
 Einar Benediktsson must be mentioned here as an early proponent of Neo-romanticism.
 He is in many ways alone in Icelandic poetry, but is generally acknowledged to be one of the great figures of the "Golden Age" in poetry.

 In the early 20th century several Icelandic writers started writing in Danish, among them Jóhann Sigurjónsson, and Gunnar Gunnarsson (1889–1975).
 Writer Halldór Laxness (1902–98), won the 1955 Nobel Prize in Literature, and was the author of many articles, essays, poems, short stories and novels.
 Widely translated works include the expressionist novels Independent People (1934–35) and Iceland's Bell (1943–46).

 After World War I, there was a revival of the classic style, mainly in poetry, with authors such as Davíð Stefánsson and Tómas Guðmundsson, who later became the representer of traditional poetry in Iceland in the 20th century.
 Modern authors, from the end of World War II, tend to merge the classical style with a modernist style.

+Ásta Sigurðardóttir (1930–1971) was a pioneering Icelandic modernist writer and visual artist, best known for her short stories like the classic collection Sunnudagskvöld til mánudagsmorguns (Sunday Evening to Monday Morning).
+Her influential work is characterized by its candid depiction of urban marginalization and bohemian life in post-war Reykjavík, often employing a poetic and fantastical style.

 More recently, crime novelist Arnaldur Indriðason's (b.
 1961) works have met with success outside of Iceland.